Prerequisite: You’ll need a Goodfire API key to follow this guide. Get one through our platform or contact support.

 response.choices[0].message.content

-For more advanced usage and detailed API reference, check out our advanced tutorial and API documentation.
+For more advanced usage and detailed API reference, check out our SDK reference and example notebooks.